 Garmin’s offering here is the more expensive Forerunner 45 and 45S (smaller version), despite being the budget Garmin option with several smart features, this Garmin is over-priced.
 If you are wowed by an app like Garmin Connect then DO get the Garmin and if you want running features on the watch then get the iD.FREE.

 Best Mid-Priced Running Watch – Coros Pace 2

 The is an excellently-featured running watch for an amazing price.
 It is super-light, has a long battery life and contains a Garmin-level number of features PLUS it originally had features than even Garmin lacked like track mode.
 If you want to start using running power then the Pace 2 offers native support for STRYD and for its own on-the-wrist power calculations.
 With physiology insights, training plan creation and Garmin-level accuracy, what’s not to like?
 It ticks every box with a great big thick marker pen.
 Except one.
 The app.
 The app is OK and perfectly usable but it’s not awe-inspiring.
 Coros WILL improve it in 2021 but that’s the future and you might nor want to buy now on a promise.

 That said, if you are also looking to buy STRYD in the UK there is an unbeatable bundle deal at my retail partner NRG, plus NRG gives a further 10% off using my code THE5KRUNNER10.

-If you don’t want to risk a challenger brand like Coros AND if you want an awesome platform then revert back to last year’s winner – Polar Vantage M, which is now generally well-discounted.
-Even there we could see a spanner in the works as an M2 replacement is ‘due’ (I have no specific intel).
+If you don’t want to risk a challenger brand like Coros AND if you want an awesome platform then revert back to last year’s winner – Polar Vantage M, which is now widely discounted.
+Even recommending the Polar leaves a spanner in the works as an Vantage M2 has now arrived.